-Focuses on nursing process and clinical judgment in the care of patients and their families.
-Emphasis is placed on professional knowledge, skills, and attitudes integral to the nursing competencies of patient-centered care, safety, and evidence-based practice.
-Concepts of therapeutic communication, health promotion, pharmacology, and nutrition are integrated throughout content.
-Nursing content areas include: mental health, pain, surgery, fluids and electrolytes, acid base balance, cancer, as well as vascular, hematologic, cardiac, respiratory, and musculoskeletal disorders.
+Patient Centered I will focus on nursing process and clinical judgment in the care of patients and their families.
+Concepts of therapeutic communication, health promotion, pharmacology, and nutrition are integrated throughout the content.
+Care of the patient experiencing pain, infectious disease, problems with immunity, fluid and electrolyte imbalances, acid-base imbalances, shock, cancer, and undergoing surgery will be explored.
+Disorders of the respiratory, cardiac, and hematologic systems will be included.

-Pharmacology: A Pathophysiologic Approach
+NURS 2130 Pharmacology: A Pathophysiologic Approach I